How to include non-taxable benefits into your caregiver's payroll

 Health Insurance premiums from a state-licensed insurance provider.

-Note: If you have multiple employees, you must set up a Qualified Small Employer Health Reimbursement Arrangement (QSEHRA) or purchase a policy through SHOP (Small Business Health Options Program) to gain this benefit.
+Note: If you have multiple employees, you must set up an Individual Coverage Health Reimbursement Arrangement (ICHRA), Qualified Small Employer Health Reimbursement Arrangement (QSEHRA) or purchase a policy through SHOP (Small Business Health Options Program) to gain this benefit.

 Note: Families in Massachusetts are capped at $140 per month for this benefit.